Disputing a Parking Ticket

 - Payment of listed Administrative Penalty Amount on Penalty Notice or amount listed on letter received by Canada Post; or,

-This in-person meeting will take place at the Parking Enforcement Office located at 1266 McDougall Street by a Third Party Representative for the City (a Lawyer or a Judge).
+This meetings are currently being held over the phone by a Third Party Representative for the City (a Lawyer or a Judge).
 The Hearing Officer's decision is final.
 Please know that if you miss this appointment, you will be charged an additional $100.00 to the amount that is already outstanding with no option to dispute further.

 Once you submit your "Request for Hearing Officer Review," you will receive correspondence (however indicated on paperwork) with the date and time of your appointment.
-This is an example of the Hearing Appointment Form that you will receive.
-If you do not receive this letter and you do not complete the requested follow-up, you may receive a "No Show" Letter, which has the added fee of $100.00 and a date by which it must be paid.
+If you do not receive this letter and you do not complete the requested follow-up, you may receive a "No Show" letter which has the added fee of $100.00 and a date by which it must be paid.

 Things to Consider